emilieeileen/project-2/README.md

   }
   ```

 The pagination component was placed underneath the displayed items, allowing users to click through pages while still being able to view the 20 results per page.
 The style of the Pagniation was taken from Semantic UI, which kept a simplistic design that fit our art deco theme.
-We used flexbox CSS styling to display the movie posters on both pages, using h set sizes of the posters to help create the grid of results.
+We used flexbox CSS styling to display the movie posters on both pages, using the set sizes of the posters to help create the grid of results.
 We liked how this provided a clean set of results that consistent throughout the website.

 ```js
  <div className='pagination'>